enghwa/ecommerce-shopfront-on-aws/3_Route53Configuration/README.md

 ### 2.1 Configure DNS records for Health Check

-We will creat additional subdomain prefix to configure health checks with `api-ir.` and `api-sg.`.
+We will create additional subdomain prefixes to configure health checks with `api-ir.` and `api-sg.`.
 (Please follow the naming.)

 **High-level instructions**